RascalSoftware/RAT-Docs/source/tutorial/project.rst

 The backgrounds can be one of three types: ``"constant"``, ``"function"`` or ``"data"``.
 The three types are discussed in more detail below:

-* ``"Constant"`` - This is the normal background type from RasCAL-1.
+* ``"constant"`` - This is the normal background type from RasCAL-1.
 Each background requires one **and only one** Background Parameter associated with it, as follows:

 .. tab-set-code::
     .. code-block:: Matlab